johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TailwindGuide.md

 # Using Tailwind system with Bodiless
 (TO DO:  Starting point and will be enhanced in future tickets.)

-As discussed in other sections, Bodiless depends on Tailwind which is utility-first CSS framework.
-If you are unfamiliar, we highly suggest reading these guides:
+As discussed in other sections, Bodiless is preconfigured to use [TailwindCSS](https://tailwindcss.com) which is utility-first CSS framework.
+While this is not strictly required, we highly recommend it to get the most out of the Bodiless Design System.
+If you are unfamiliar with Tailwind, you can learn more from one of

 - [Tailwind on Github](https://github.com/tailwindcss/tailwindcss)
 - [Tailwind Docs](https://tailwindcss.com/docs/what-is-tailwind)